-"My research interests lie primarily in the area of asymmetric synthesis of optically active organic molecules.
+"My research interests lie primarily in the area of synthesis of optically active organic molecules.
 Three-dimensional characteristics of organic molecules are highly influential on their chemistry and biochemistry, and create special challenges to the synthetic organic chemist.
-My research students and I are working specifically on the synthesis of asymmetric organic molecules that contain phosphorus, an element that plays an active role in many biochemical transformations."
+My research students and I are working specifically on the synthesis of organic molecules that contain phosphorus, an element that plays an active role in many biochemical transformations."

 Years at Knox: 1997 to present

 Ph.D., Organic Chemistry, 1997, University of Iowa.

 B.A., Chemistry, 1992, University of Minnesota-Morris.

 General chemistry, organic chemistry, methods in organic synthesis, advanced synthesis lab.

 Phillip Green Wright/Lombard College Prize for Distinguished Teaching, 2001, Knox College.

 "Synthesis of 5,5-Diphenyl-4-penten-2-one: A Variation on a Classic Organic Synthesis Laboratory."
 Alber, J.P., DeGrand, M.J., and Cermak, D.M.
 Journal of Chemical Education 88 (2011): 82-85.

 "Synthesis and Characterization of Novel Spirooxazacamphorsultam Derivatives."
 Wilke, B.I., Goodenough, A.K., Bausch, C.C., Cline, E.N., Abrams, M.L., Fayer, E.L., and Cermak, D.M.
 Tetrahedron Letters 51 (2010): 6871-6873.